 They made learning Chinese online from a course possible before anyone else really tried.
 The lessons are video based and compare various grammar points, sentence structures, vocabulary, and more in detail.
-The host adds in lots of interesting cultural information along the way.
+The host adds lots of interesting cultural information along the way.

 My favorite videos involve the host asking questions to random people on the street.
 It’s great to see how people actually respond and she explains all of their answers.
 There are also review exercises, flashcards, and quizzes to keep you engaged.

 There are a few different courses to choose from.